SaeedRz96/django-blog/README.md

 Contributions are always welcome!

-Clone this repository, make your changes, and send your pull request.
+Fork this repository, make your changes, and send your pull request.

 #### Also, if you develop any frontend project for that, drop an issue to list your repository in the section below for the educational purposes